-Founded in Europe in 1919, Waldorf Education now includes schools on every continent and has grown to become the world's largest independent, nondenominational school system that goes through all the grades with over 1200 schools worldwide.
+Founded in Europe in 1919, Waldorf education now includes schools on every continent and has grown to become the world’s largest independent, nonsectarian school system that goes through all the grades with over 1,000 schools worldwide.

 Every child also needs the balance provided by strong and healthy development in the life of will (the ability to get things done) and in the life of feeling (emotions, aesthetics, social sensitivity).

 Waldorf education has for seventy years been putting into effect what major brain researchers and educators are discovering about the human brain/mind.